When Mr Keith Ng, 38, started his consumer prediction game business, he took a leap of faith.

 In 2008, after graduating from university, he met up with his university coursemate Mr Damon Widjaja one day and they spontaneously decided to start their own business.
 After brainstorming, they pitched their business idea to investors and received a grant from the Infocomm Media Development Authority (then known as the Media Development Authority).

-While the decision to start his business was easy, Mr Ng turned down a job offer from his scholarship sponsor to pursue his dream.
+While the decision to start his business was easy, Keith turned down a job offer from his scholarship sponsor to pursue his dream.

 Recounting the situation, he says: “It was a very difficult decision.
 But I let them know that this was something I really wanted to do.”